Click on a letter above to view the list of gems.

 Ce - Cerium, La - Lanthanum, Nd - Neodymium, Pr - Praseodymium, Sm - Samarium, Th - Thorium

-Below are more details on the radioactive gems.
+Below are more details on the radioactive minerals gems.
 They are listed in order of their strength of radioactivity from strongest to least as measured by their GRapi units (Gamma Ray American Petroleum Institute).
 Hover your cursor over a gem name to see a picture of that gem type or click on the gem name to open a new page with detailed information about that gem type and our gems for sale.

 I love Sarah